tuftsceeo/IoT/README.md

 First Time?
 --------------

-Setting up an ev3 with linux opens up many new features on the ev3 but you'll probably find that many of the terminal commands, libraries, and packages you want have to be installed.
-This makes sense as it's the way linux likes to work but that doesn't mean it's quick or simple to find the right terminal commands.
+Setting up an EV3 with linux opens up many new features on the ev3 but you'll probably find that many of the terminal commands, libraries, and packages you want have to be installed.
+This makes sense as it's the way Linux likes to work but that doesn't mean it's quick or simple to find the right terminal commands.
 So here is a walkthrough.

 1. **Gather the following supplies/materials:**
-  - an Ev3 kit with an Ev3 brick and sensors
+  - an EV3 kit with an EV3 brick and sensors
   - a microSD chip with at least 8(?)GB space (16GB+ ensures you shouldn't run out of space quickly when you update your linux system and install new library packages)
   - a WIFI dongle (Canakit's WIFI dongle is supposed to work wonderfully with Linux systems -